frontendpatterns/frontendpatterns.dev/src/content/patterns/higher-order-component.md

 ## Solution

 Wrap components with additional functionality through function composition.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.